cole-anderson/androidClientServer_IndependentStudy-3990/README.md

 # 3990Project

 Independent Study based on the study of clustering and how it can be applied to query processing.
-Implmeneted a client app(android) and server where the server only transmits data to the client is the client "location" is outside a previously generated and sent minumum bound rectangle(MBR) based off of a number of clusters of points.
+Implemeneted a client app(android) and server where the server only transmits data to the client is the client "location" is outside a previously generated and sent minumum bound rectangle(MBR) based off of a number of clusters of points.
 The client incrementally moved along a preset path(trajectory) where it finds the closest point (x,y) in the cluster to its given location (x,y)

 Phase 1: (Complete)